8gears/n8n-helm-chart/README.md

 ## Configuration

-The `values.yaml` file is divided into a n8n specific configuration section, and a Kubernetes deployment specific section.
+The `values.yaml` file is divided into a n8n specific configuration section, and a Kubernetes deployment-specific section.

-The shown values represent Helm defaults not application defaults.
+The shown values represent Helm Chart defaults, not the application defaults.
+In many cases, the Helm Chart defaults are empty.
 The comments behind the values provide a description and display the application default.
-Every possible n8n config can be set that are also described in the: [n8n configuration options](https://github.com/n8n-io/n8n/blob/master/packages/cli/src/config/schema.ts).

-These n8n config options should be attached to Secret or Config.
+These n8n config options should be attached below the root elements `secret:` or `config:` in the `values.yaml`. ( See the [typical-values-example](#typical-values-example) section).

-You decide what should be a secret and what should be a config the options are the same.
+You decide what should go into `secret` and what should be a `config`.
+There is no restriction, mix and match as you like.

 # N8N Specific Config Section

-This is only an excerpt.
-All options are supported, see https://github.com/n8n-io/n8n/blob/master/packages/cli/src/config/schema.ts
+Every possible n8n config value can be set, even if it is now displayed in the excerpt below.
+All application config settings are described in the: [n8n configuration options](https://github.com/n8n-io/n8n/blob/master/packages/cli/src/config/schema.ts).
+Use n8n config as the source of truth, this Charts just forwards everything to the n8n.

 ```yaml
 database: